-The Essex Pay scheme operated by the Council consists of local grades A to J for the main scales and grades SCC to SCH for specialist social care roles.
+The main grades of the Essex Pay scheme operated by the Council consists of local grades A to J for the main grades and grades SCC to SCH for specialist social care roles.
 The Chief Executive is on a negotiated rate outside these grades.
 Each job is assigned the appropriate grade and salary (known as the 'rate for the job').
-Details of these grades can be found on the Council's website.
+Details of these grades can be found on the Council's website

-The details of the salary package for the Chief Executive, and all members of the Corporate Leadership Team are published and updated on the Council's web site.
+The details of the salary package for the Chief Executive, and all members of the Corporate Leadership Team are published and updated on the Council's website.

 The definition of the lowest paid employee used by the Council is for those undertaking an approved apprenticeship programme and where the apprenticeship pay rate of the national minimum wage applies as described by law.
-For all other employees on Essex Main Pay, salaries will be no less than the National Living Wage, or 85% of the rate for the job, whichever is the highest.
+For all other employees on Essex main grades, salaries will be no less than the National Living Wage, or 85% of the rate for the job, whichever is the highest.

-All employees who are new to, or secure a new job within the organisation are appointed at a salary in accordance with Essex Pay / Essex Pay Social Care guidance agreed by the Chief Executive.
-Employees will be provided with an appropriate progress plan in accordance with the Essex Pay Policy and subject to satisfactory progress, salary will be increased accordingly.
-Further consideration is given to the level of salaries of existing employees to prevent pay inequality.
+All employees who are new to the organisation or who secure a new job within it are appointed at a salary in accordance with Essex Pay / Essex Pay Social Care guidance agreed by the Chief Executive.
+Employees will be provided with an appropriate progress plan in accordance with the Essex Pay Policy and subject to satisfactory progress, salary will be increased accordingly up to Rate for the Job (RFJ).